 Dermal Fillers vs Neuromodulators

-“The wrinkles always go perpendicular to the fibers of the muscle,” Dr. Plant said.
-“So when we put a little bit of Botox or Dysport into the muscle at the corners of the eyes, it weakens it there enough that it stops causing the wrinkles, but not so much that you can’t close your eye anymore.”
+The wrinkles always go perpendicular to the fibers of the muscle, so when we put a little bit of Botox or Dysport into the muscle at the corners of the eyes, it weakens it them enough that it stops causing the wrinkles, but not so much that you can’t close your eye anymore.
 Similar for forehead wrinkles, the frontalis muscle that elevates the eyebrows causes the skin to fold in a horizontal way, and that’s how horizontal lines on their forehead are formed.
 Neuromodulators can weaken those muscles to both temporarily smooth existing wrinkles and help prevent the formation of new ones.

 Fillers can also add volume to places where it’s been lost.
 We have multiple fat pads in our cheeks that, as we age, fall down and inwards towards the midline of the face.
-“Nasolabial folds are caused by tight ligaments that tether that portion of the skin to the bones below, and they get deeper with age in part because the fat pads of the cheek are just kind of falling over the top of that,” Dr. Plant explained.
-“A lot of injectors without surgical training who don’t truly understand the anatomy of facial aging will casually stick fillers into the nasolabial folds themselves, just like I would for forehead folds, but they don’t understand the underlying mechanism which can lead to visible filler and double folds there when people smile.
-Typically, they look great in the exact position that they were injected in, but then as soon as the patient move their face, the fact there’s a filler under there becomes painfully apparent.”
+Nasolabial folds are caused by tight ligaments that tether that portion of the skin to the bones below, and they get deeper with age in part because the fat pads of the cheek are just kind of falling over the top of that.
+A lot of injectors without surgical training who don’t truly understand the anatomy of facial aging will casually stick fillers into the nasolabial folds themselves, just like I would for forehead folds, but they don’t understand the underlying mechanism which can lead to visible “bars” of filler and double folds there when people smile.
+Typically, they look great in the exact position that they were injected in, but then as soon as the patient moves their face, the fact there’s a filler under there becomes painfully apparent.